realpython/python-guide/docs/writing/tests.rst

 ----

 mock is a library for testing in Python.
-Starting with Python 3.3, it is available in the standard library.
+Starting with Python 3.3, it is available in the `standard library <http://docs.python.org/dev/library/unittest.mock`_.
 For older versions of python, simply:

 .. code-block:: console